7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 Plants are usually packed with vitamins, but when it comes to B12, there are only a small number of plants that can provide B12.
 That’s why vegetarians and vegans following strict diets often experience the symptoms of B12 deficiency.
 The simplest solution to avoid situations like this is to consume foods that are enriched with this vitamin like fortified nut milk and soy.

 Some of the foods that naturally have small quantities of vitamin B12 are mushrooms and some fermented foods including tempeh.
-Nori which is actually a kind of seaweed.
+Nori which is a kind of seaweed.

 B12 Injections